cs481-ekh/f22-kitty-cat-studios/docs/minutes.md

 We spent about 45 minutes troubleshooting environment issues and ensuring that everyone was set up for sprint 0.

 The rest of the meeting was spent going through the project plan section by section to ensure that it would be ready by the due date.

+## Morning meeting 2/3 (Week 4)
+Present: Joey, Saulo, Ben, Doug, Ross
+Absent: DJ, Marie
+Scribe: Ross

+~20 minutes

+Discussed the policy of having individual branches Discussed the structure of the github's Project layout Decided that tomorrow's meeting will focus on making sure everyone has a working, testable version of the game.
+We will help anyone still having issues.
+We will also decide on the new roles.

 ## Morning meeting 2/1 (Week 4)